escobard/aws-cloud-apps/server/graphql/README.md

 # API

-A simple GraphQL API with CRUD operations for notes.
+A simple GraphQL API with CRUD operations for Notes.
+This application expects the PostgreSQL database available on `localhost:5000`.

-## Requirements
+## Quickstart

 [Node.js v20+](https://nodejs.org/en/) is required.

 A valid `.env` is required.
 Refer to `.env.example` for the environment variables that the application expects.

-## Quickstart

 With the following commands, you can quickly populate environment variables from `.env` within a bash terminal: